Hey there! We heard you need some help setting up Placid + WordPress?

 A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content.

 Design templates for the type of images you want to create in the Templates tab, and customize them to fit your brand.

 - Uncheck the option Element is dynamic in the layer settings if that layer shouldn't contain dynamic content

 - Fill your layers with meaningful defaults, because these will be the fallbacks we use if there is no other content available (e.g. if an article has no featured image)

 You can set up automations for the creation of the following share images:

 - Facebook & Open Graph (these show up on most Social Media Platforms including LinkedIn or Messengers)

 - Twitter cards

-Configure your templates
+Configure your automations

 With our plugin, can create custom share images for the following content types: